Life of Two Best Friends CHPT 15

 “I’ll write it on the board, and I’ll give them an explanation during stretching.
 Just go over to the stretching area and wait for your teammates.”
 Coach said as he walked back into the office.
 We watched as he walked up to Little Lily and began quietly talking to her.
-Danny’s face beamed with happiness, as she was held up her drawing.
+Lily’s face beamed with happiness, as she was held up her drawing.

 One thought on “Life Of Two Best Friends: High School CHPT 16”